About organization management in Azure DevOps

 Connect to your organization

-When your organization is created, connect to your projects with tools like Xcode, Eclipse, or Visual Studio, and add code to your project.
+Once you've created your organization, connect to your projects with tools like Xcode, Eclipse, or Visual Studio, and then add code to your project.

 Some clients, like Xcode, Git, and NuGet, require basic credentials (a username and password) for you to access Azure DevOps.
-To connect these clients to Azure DevOps, create personal access tokens to authenticate your identity.
-Use a credential manager to create, store, and secure your tokens, so you don't have to reenter them every time you push.
-Or if you don't want to use a credential manager, you can create personal access tokens manually.
+To connect these clients to Azure DevOps, create personal access tokens (PATs) to authenticate your identity.
+Use a credential manager to create, store, and secure your tokens.
+This way, you don't have to reenter them every time you make updates.
+Or, if you don't want to use a credential manager, you can create PATs manually.

 Add and manage user access to your organization